jewbetcha/globe-contractors/USAGE.md

 ### Deployment:
 1. Make sure all changes are pushed to git (AKA all steps are done in the previous section).
 2. Triple check everything works/looks the way it's supposed to.
 If it works/looks right locally, 99.999% chance it'll be the same on the server.
-3. Ready to go? `$ gulp deploy`
+3. Ready to go? `$ yarn deploy`
 4. Go to the site and make sure you see the changes.
 5. Site broken?
 Don't know why?
-Run `$ shipit production rollback` to go back to the previous (hopefully working) version on the server.
+Run `$ yarn rollback` to go back to the previous (hopefully working) version on the server.
 Still broken?
 Call Coleman.

 ### Useful command line commands:
 * `$ ls -la` - display contents of the folder (directory) you're in